joshbabier/knowu/README.md

 * A stand-alone module that writes county geolocation data for all states into a text file in pretty printed JSON.

 You can view the project [here](http://54.165.212.2/)

+Tests are in the state_scraper/tests directory and can be run from outer project directory with the following commands:

+    workon knowu
+    python manage.py test